Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Introduction

+Geographic regions map to social, cultural, and economic structures that enable us to make sense of the world.
+Demarcation of these regions allows institutional responses to shared problems by creating territorial administrations.
+These regions are useful at different scales and are created for varying purposes (e.g. cities, places, watersheds, economic regions)\cite{jones_regional_2013, paasi_regional_2013, pike_whither_2013}.
+In the United States, metropolitan regions are conceived as collections of counties or equivalent areas (sub-state political units) and are used for different statistical, governance and planning purposes.
+Yet recent work suggests that these metropolitan regions have coalesced and \jf{that} \textit{megaregions} spanning multiple states to better project and plan for future growth \cite{hagler2009defining}.
+At the same time, many urbanized areas are often sub-county regions \cite{isserman_national_2005}.

-Commuting networks have been used in many different settings \citep[see e.g.][]{manley_identifying_2014, tonev_different_2017, nelson_economic_2016}.
-For example, the U.S. Office of Management and Budget (OMB) uses commuting networks to define core based statistical areas (CBSA).
-Surrounding counties are added to a CBSA core county (population thresholds of 10,000 or 50,000 in urban areas for micropolitan ($\mu$SA) and metropolitan areas (MSA)), if social and economic ties (as defined by commuting to the core county) are more than 25\% of the total ties.
-Adjacent CBSAs are merged into a single CBSA when the central county or counties of one CBSA qualify as an outlying county or counties to the other CBSAs.
-The county to CBSA relationship is a one-to-one relationship; i.e. a county belongs to only one CBSA.
-If a county satisfies threshold requirements for multiple CBSAs, then it is allocated to the CBSA that has the strongest ties unless it is a core county.
-Furthermore, CBSAs are necessarily geographically contiguous \citep{office_of_management_and_budget_2010_2010}.
+Methods to identify these metropolitan areas, megaregions or labor markets are often subject to issues of scale and rely on ad hoc definitions, thresholds, and judgments about proximity, connections and similarity.
+For example, the U.S. Office of Management and Budget (OMB) uses commuting networks to define Core Based Statistical Areas (CBSA).
+Surrounding counties are added to a CBSA core county (population thresholds of 10,000 or 50,000 in urban areas for Micropolitan ($\mu$SA) and Metropolitan areas (MSA)), if social and economic ties (as defined by commuting to the core county) \jf{comprise} more than 25\% of the total ties.
+Adjacent CBSAs are merged into a single CBSA when the central county \jf{(or counties)} of one CBSA \jf{qualifies as outlying with respect to the other CBSA.} The county to CBSA relationship is a one-to-one relationship; i.e. a county belongs to only one CBSA.
+If a county satisfies threshold requirements for multiple CBSAs, then it is allocated to the CBSA \jf{with which it has the strongest ties} \cite{OMB_2010_2010}.
+On the other hand, \fixed{megaregions are defined by the Regional Planning Association with collections of counties that are part of CBSAs, then agglomerated using the Delphi method.} Megaregions rarely overlap, but expert judgment is used to identify the boundaries when they do.

+In both of these delineations, expert judgment is relied upon to set thresholds for the definition of core county, the strengths of connections, and where the boundaries fall.
+These judgments are colored by the analysts' orientation regarding the appropriate size of the region and the relevance of the connections.
+Judgments about boundaries are difficult to account for in analytic projects that seek to explain economic growth patterns \cite{frick_big_2017}, productivity gains \cite{meijers_spatial_2010} and city size distribution laws \cite{gabaix_zipfs_1999}.
+They are also particularly problematic when governmental assistance programs rely on statistical information conditioned by \jf{the} boundaries (e.g. tax credits for investments in opportunity zones defined on the basis of Median Household Income in the MSA.)